PlaceOS/drivers/drivers/floorsense/booking-sync-overview.md

 * monitors for real-time changes occurring in PlaceOS Staff API
   * changes in booking state, bookings added or removed
 * polls PlaceOS bookings periodically in case a booking was missed
-* polls Floorsense change log rapidly to detect new ad-hoc bookings, booking check-outs or check-ins
+* uses Floorsense websocket to detect new ad-hoc bookings, booking check-outs or check-ins

 PlaceOS bookings are added to floorsense 1 day before the booking, so todays and tomorrows bookings are kept in sync.